vuxcode/we1-project-SmolSwede/time-report.md

 ## 2025-05-01 10.40 -> 11.45 | 1h 5min | TOC (Table Of Contents)
   - Managed to get the TOC and markdown-it to work as intended.

 ## 2025-05-05 10.15 -> 12.00 | 1h 45min | Added navigation between pages and started on the first content page.
   - Added navigation (hard coded) between pages.
   - Started on the first content page (Factions).
   - Thinking about using 11ty navigation plugin insted of hard codeing it.

+ ## 2025-05-11 08.30 -> 09.15 | 45min | Updated the missing part of time-report and resolved the following merge issue.
+  - Updated the missing part of this doc.
+  - Added comments to baseLayout.njk.
+  - Resolved a merge issue that came about becuase of the baseLayout comments and the previeus version not exsisting localy.